 Remember, Christ’s main admonishment to his disciples was calling out their unbelief (Matthew 8:26, 14:31, 16:8).
 His biggest issue is unbelief, which prevents him from moving forward in God’s call on his life.
 The wife must look to steward her submission to help him overcome his unbelief.

-If he is in sin and not willing to repent, she must follow the example of Matthew 18 and seek help from church elders.
+If he is in sin and not willing to repent, she must follow the example of Matthew 18:15-20 and seek help from church elders to help him grow into his future glory self.
 Outside counsel can sometimes help if he is willing to listen.

 She must continually seek prayer and counsel from others to determine how to bring God’s glory and produce the fruit of the Spirit (Galatians 5:22-23).